hihancioglu/baylan-kys/docs/notifications.md

 - `SMTP_PORT`: Port number for the SMTP server (e.g., 587 for TLS).
 - `SMTP_SENDER`: Default `From` address for outgoing emails.
 - `WEBHOOK_URL_DEFAULT`: Fallback webhook URL used when no specific webhook is configured.
+- `REDIS_HOST`: Hostname of the Redis server used for the notifications queue.
+- `REDIS_PORT`: Port number for the Redis server.
+- `REDIS_DB`: Redis database number that stores queued notifications.
+- `REDIS_PASSWORD`: Password for the Redis server, if authentication is required.

 ### REST polling